minh1001/nlp_bourdain/README.md

 # Anthony Bourdain: Parts Unknown - Episode Recommender

+### Presentation Time Limit: 4 minutes
+The time constraints are purposefully kept short to force us to deliver our results in a clear and consise manner that can be digested by an audience of varying technical acumen.

 ### Objective:
 Based on the transcripts of 57 "Parts Unknown" episodes, build a model that will recommend episodes to watch based on user lifestyle and food preferences.
 The model will employ natural language processing techniques to construct a general "theme" of each episode and based on the user's preferences, recommend an episode that may be of interest.